Brace Yourselves, Because This Is How Many Episodes Of The Good Place We Have Left

 "[T]he most ethical thing for the story — which should be our main concern, not loving working with each other, not the paycheck we get, not staying on the air, not our resumes — should be, What does this story need to say?"
 Bell told the magazine.
 "The best stories, I think, are the ones where they pay attention to where the story ends.
 Because otherwise we’re destined to become fatigued."

-The story will end with an hour-long finale airing sometime in early 2020 (NBC has yet to announce an exact date).
+The story will end with its first (and last) supersized episode, a 90-minute finale airing January 30, 2020, Collider reports.
 Judging by the excellent pacing of the first three seasons, we should be able to trust that Schur and his writing team knew what they were doing when they determined we'd get just a few more hours with Eleanor (Bell), Tahani (Jameela Jamil), Chidi (William Jackson Harper), Janet (D'Arcy Carden), Jason (Manny Jacinto), and Michael (Ted Danson).
+The cast will return for an aftershow hosted by Seth Meyers following the series finale.

 That doesn't mean we have to be happy about it.